Finding the right domain name isn’t always as simple as it seems. Here’s my journey to landing a domain that perfectly fits the Lurp vibe.

-When I first started building the app, I had the name Lerp in mind.
+When I first started building this app, I had the name Lerp in mind.
 It was short, memorable, and even had a neat connection to linear interpolation—something that felt a bit nerdy in the right way.
 Naturally, I went straight for lerp.com.

 While lerp.com was still a maybe, I started exploring other options.
 I looked at different TLDs like .app and .io, but nothing really clicked.
 Then I tried .it—and suddenly it made sense.
 “Lerp it!” had a fun ring to it, and the domain lerp.it was available.